 - In a large bowl, combine all ingredients.
 Refrigerate until ready to serve.

-- Serve on toasted sliced French bread.
+- Serve on toasted sliced French bread or crackers.